 Unfortunately, sadly, there was no mention in schools or the community of indigenous Australians let alone the over 1000 who fought in the First World War.

-And do you realise that Australia, starting out as British, specifically a British convict colony, was the USA’s fault?
+And you do realise, don’t you, that Australia, starting out as British, specifically a British convict colony, was the USA’s fault?

 Yes, we really must thank the USA for making Australia a British colony.
 The War of Independence closed the American colonies to Britain causing it to turn to Australia to send its convicts, its human dregs.
 The birth of the USA gave birth to Australia & made us British.